80s synth-pop rockers Jaworski 7 will play the FCC in Phnom Penh on September 28. The event starts at 9. Check out Jaworski 7 on Soundcloud.

 “Before I always worried,” she said.
 “Now, I don’t need to worry anymore.”

-FCC’s Legendary Beer of the month for December: Sapporo Premium Lager from Japan!
-Stop in & try this genuine Japanese brew, the older in Japan, today!
-Only $3.75 per 500ml bottle.
+FCC’s Legendary Beer of the month for February: Tsingtao Premium from China!
+In honor of Chinese New Year, stop in & try this fine Chinese brew, with a sparkling fizz, today!
+Only $3.50 per 296ml bottle.
 It’s available now at both FCC Angkor and FCC Phnom Penh.

 Exploring the adventurous capital of Cambodia over three days.